Understanding Raw Footage: Raw Wedding Footage. What You're Really Asking For

 - 3 min read

-When you're planning your wedding or hiring a videographer for any important event, it's natural to want to make the most of your investment.
-One question that often comes up is:
+When you're planning your wedding or hiring a videographer for any important event, it's natural to want to maximize your investment.
+One common question arises:

 "Can I just get the raw footage instead of paying for editing?"

-It might seem like a simple way to save money—but there’s more to it than you might think.
-Before you request raw footage, it’s important to understand what it actually includes, what it doesn’t, and why many professional videographers charge extra to provide it.
+This might seem like an easy way to save money, but the answer is not that straightforward.
+Before requesting raw footage, it’s vital to understand what it actually includes, what it doesn’t, and why many professional videographers charge extra to provide it.

 What Is Raw Footage?

 Raw footage refers to the unedited, straight-from-the-camera video files captured during your event.
 This includes every shot, even the shaky ones, missed focus moments, test clips, lighting adjustments, or setup footage.
-It’s not color corrected, not cleaned up, and not designed to be immediately viewable by clients.
+It’s unedited and not designed to be immediately watchable.

 In most cases, raw video footage is not usable without professional editing software, a powerful computer, and the skill to navigate the footage.